biostars/bootcamp-central/web/2018/info.md

 Course location, hours, requirements

-* Boot camp will be held June  10-14; 8:45-5PM in 107 Business Buildings
+* Boot camp will be held June  18-21; 8:45-5PM in 107 Business Buildings
 * Breakfasts and lunches are planned.
 Participants are on their own for dinners.
-* Boot camp ends on Friday July 14 before lunch.

 Please contact the organizers for registration or other bootcamp related issues: